RoopeshSinghal/30-Days-30-SQL-Functions/Day 27: RANK(), DENSE_RANK() AND ROW_NUMBER().md

 Imagine a table named `Employee` with the following columns:

 • employee_id: Unique identifier for each employee
-• department: Department the employee belongs to
+<br>• department: Department the employee belongs to
-• salary: Annual salary of the employee
+<br>• salary: Annual salary of the employee

 We want to rank employees within each department based on their salary, using the three ranking functions: `RANK`, `DENSE_RANK`, and `ROW_NUMBER`.